 DSM component containers help you group multiple component implementations across design and development.
 This allows you to create centralized component documentation and ensure different implementations are in sync.

 For example, you can use a component container to group multiple design assets—i.e., Sketch symbols—that represent component variants.
-You can also add a React coded component to the same component container, and the DSM web view will present the design and code version side by side.
+You can also add a React coded component to the same component container, and the DSM documentation site will present the design and code side by side.

 There are typically multiple design instances of the same coded component in a UI toolkit, representing different component variants (for example, a button might have a hover state and a click state).
-This method enables you to easily group multiple instances in one component.
+Component pages enable you to easily group multiple instances of one component.

 You can now begin connecting the Storybook story to its component container in DSM.